Stanley Router - No. 71 1/2

 Category: Old Routers

 Extra Info: What is a Router?
-How to use a Router?
+Router Videos

 Manufacturer: Stanley